 I originally thought Simon HOYT (1590 – 1657) was Alex’s 12th Great Grandfather; one of 8,192 in this generation of the Shaw line.
 However, I now believe that John’s one-time 2nd great – granddaughter Dorothy COLBY was not the daughter of Anthony COLBY II, but instead was the daughter of his cousin Isaac COLBY and Martha PARRATT

 Simon Hoyt was born 20 Jan 1590 in West Hatch, Somerset, England.
 His parents were Michael HOYT and Ruth SMITH.
 He married Jane STOODLEY 4 Nov 1617 in Marshwood, Dorset, England.
 He did NOT marry Deborah Stowers 2 Dec 1612 in Upway Dorchester, Dorset, England.
 Simon came to America aboard the Lions Whelp. [the same vessel as carried our anchor immigrant Thomas MINER].
 He landed at Salem in 1628 or 1629, and shortly afterward went to Charlestown, Mass. to live, as one of the first settlers.
-After Deborah died, he married Susannah Smith.
 Simon died 1 Sep 1657 in Stamford, Fairfield, Connecticut.

 Deborah Stowers was born 1 May 1593 in Dorchester, Dorset, England.
 Her parents were Walter Stowers and [__?__].
-Deborah died 1634 in Dorchester, Suffolk, Mass.
+Some say Deborah died 1634 in Dorchester, Suffolk, Mass.

 Children of Simon and Jane: